 Helmuth F. Orthner, PhD, FACMI, Endowed Fellowship

 The Helmuth F. Orthner Fellowship was established in memory of Helmuth F. Orthner, PhD, FACMI.
-The purpose of the fellowship is to provide a graduate fellowship over a four year period to an incoming PhD-seeking student.
+The purpose of the fellowship is to provide financial assistance through scholarships to deserving graduate students and post-doctoral fellows who demonstrate academic excellence and financial need.
 Read more.

 Allan Pryor, PhD Endowed Fellowship